The Meadows row is a one-arm row using a landmine bar. It targets your lower lats and outer back, helping you build both thickness and width.

 Exhale when pulling the bar, and inhale when lowering the bar.

-1. Engage your core to prevent your waist from twisting.
+1. Engage your core to prevent your back from twisting.

 2. Do not lift excessive weight; proceed evenly, one side at a time.